 Speaker persona as ideological message: How do we interpret political slogans?

-Paper to be presented at Political Discourse – Multidisciplinary Approaches #2: New discourses of populism and nationalism.
+Paper presented at Political Discourse – Multidisciplinary Approaches #2: New discourses of populism and nationalism.
 June 21-22, Edinburgh, UK.

 Policing male intimacy: A socio-pragmatic analysis of a homophobic tag

-Poster to be presented at Workshop on Sociolinguistic, Psycholinguistic and Formal Perspectives on Meaning.
+Poster presented at Workshop on Sociolinguistic, Psycholinguistic and Formal Perspectives on Meaning.
 July 1-3 Paris, France.

 With Zion Mengesha and Christian Brickhouse.
 It’s a selfish exclusive: Just sayin’